cielo24/Docs/api/source/job_control/authorize_job.rst

 Authorize Job
 =============

 Authorizes an existing job.
-If your account has the “customer authorization” feature enabled (It is not enabled by default.) jobs you create will be held in the “Authorizing” state until you call this method.
-Calling this method on a job that is not the “Authorizing” state has no effect and will return success.
+If your account has the "customer authorization" feature enabled (It is not enabled by default.) jobs you create will be held in the "Authorizing" state until you call this method.
+Calling this method on a job that is not the "Authorizing" state has no effect and will return success.

 **HTTP Method**